cloudberrydb/cloudberrydb/README.md

 Your chances of getting feedback and seeing your code merged into the project greatly depend on how granular your changes are.
-If you happen to have a bigger change in mind we highly recommend engaging on the developer's mailing list first and sharing your proposal with us before you spend a lot of time writing code.
+If you happen to have a bigger change in mind, we highly recommend engaging on the developer's mailing list first and sharing your proposal with us before you spend a lot of time writing code.
 Even when your proposal gets validated by the community, we still recommend doing the actual work as a series of small, self-contained commits.
-This makes reviewer's job much easier and increases the timeliness of feedback.
+This makes the reviewer's job much easier and increases the timeliness of feedback.

 When it comes to C and C++ parts of Greenplum, we try to follow [PostgreSQL Coding Conventions](https://www.postgresql.org/docs/devel/static/source.html).